-In Year 10 girls can choose to study Cake Making, Decorating and Patisserie.
+In Year 10 students can also choose to study Cake Making and Patisserie.
 The skills developed in this subject will provide a leisure activity which gives personal satisfaction and will assist any student considering career possibilities in the food industry.
 Examples of projects are:

 - Chocolate gateaux